CS126SP20/final-project-rrshen/DEVELOPMENT.md

         and the heavy use of RandFloat, division, distance, etc.
         It just makes more sense to use floats than to explicitly cast every time I use a variable.
-    - Created a Species enum that changes the appearance of the bird.
-Currently, it only changes the appearance of the bird.
+    - Created a Species enum that changes the bird's appearance.
-    However, it might later be possible for me to add functionality that changes the flight pattern of each species of bird.
+    - Added code for each bird to travel in a different way.
+        - Some of the birds' special flight patterns are triggered by the space bar.
+This key is saved in config.h.